Adobe’s 2016 global study on creativity in business shows that creativity is more important than ever.

 - How will you overcome the barriers that stifle creativity at work?

-- How will you close the gap between creativity and productivity?
+- How Do You Resolve the Clash Between Creativity and Effectiveness in the Workplace?
+How will you close the gap between creativity and productivity?

 - What goals will you set for creative outcomes?